Gennaro Tutino

-Gennaro Tutino (born 20 August 1996) is an Italian professional footballer who plays as a forward for club Avellino on loan from Sampdoria.
+Gennaro Tutino (born 20 August 1996) is an Italian professional footballer who plays as a forward for club Sampdoria.

 Club career

-Tutino began his career in the Napoli youth system, and became the captain of Primavera side, with which he reached the 2013 Coppa Italia Primavera Final, only to lose out to rivals Juventus.
+Tutino began his career in the Napoli youth system, and became the captain of the Primavera side, with which he reached the 2013 Coppa Italia Primavera Final, only to lose out to rivals Juventus.
 He was promoted to the Napoli first team in 2012, although he did not appear with the squad.

 On 22 July 2014, he signed with Vicenza on loan from Napoli for the 2014–15 season.
 However, after a negative spell in Vicenza, due to being ruled out for five months with an injury to the anterior cruciate ligament of his right knee, on 26 January 2015, he was sent on loan once again to Gubbio for the second half of the 2014–15 season.

 On 15 July 2015, both Tutino and his young Napoli attacking teammate Roberto Insigne were sent on loan to Avellino with an option to buy.

 On 28 January 2016, Tutino and his young Napoli teammate Jacopo Dezi were sent on loan to Bari with an option to buy for the second half of the 2015–16 season.

 On 30 July 2016, he was sent on loan from Napoli to Carrarese for the 2016–17 season, along with fellow striker Simone Del Nero, who arrived from Massese.

-On 21 July 2018, Tutino joined to Serie B side Carpi on loan until 30 June 2019.
-On 3 August 2018 the loan was terminated and Tutino was permitted to return to Cosenza on loan, citing family reasons.
+On 21 July 2018, Tutino joined Serie B side Carpi on loan until 30 June 2019.
+On 3 August 2018, the loan was terminated and Tutino was permitted to return to Cosenza on loan, citing family reasons.

 On 9 August 2019, Tutino joined Serie A club Hellas Verona on loan until 30 June 2020.

 On 10 January 2020 he moved to Empoli on loan.

 On 13 August 2021, Tutino joined Parma on a season-long loan with an obligation to buy.

 On 18 January 2023, Palermo announced the signing of Tutino from Parma, on a loan deal with an option to buy.

 On 21 July 2023, Tutino returned to Cosenza on loan with an obligation to buy.

 On 1 August 2024, Tutino joined Sampdoria on loan with an obligation to buy, and signed a contract until 30 June 2028.

 On 8 August 2025, Tutino moved to Avellino on loan, with an option to buy and an obligation to buy in case of Avellino's promotion to Serie A.